Places

 What does it mean if I dream about losing in airport repeatedly?

-Repeated dreams of losing in an airport may suggest ongoing concerns about change or direction in your life, inviting you to explore these feelings more deeply.
+Repeated dreams of losing in an airport might suggest unresolved issues or ongoing concerns about direction and purpose, inviting you to explore these themes more deeply.

 Dreams often appear during change